dcarver1/carverd/_posts/2018-04-01-strength-finder.md

 date:   2018-04-01 10:50:26 -0600
 categories: jekyll update
 ---
-# Character Typing, is it Important
+# Character Typing, is it Important?
-Adding more material to this post